-HR graduate schemes are usually open to all degree disciplines, although some employers will ask for HR experience – either through your degree or work experience.
+HR graduate schemes are usually open to students from all degree disciplines, although some employers will ask for HR experience – either through your degree or work experience.
 Some employers ask for a minimum 2.1; others want a 2.2 or above.

-Many programmes give you the option to work towards widely recognised Chartered Institute of Professional Development (CIPD) qualifications.
+Plus, many programmes give you the option to work towards widely recognised Chartered Institute of Professional Development (CIPD) qualifications.